reptar/reptar.github.io/docs/collections.md

 title: Collections
 ---

 One of the core concepts of Yarn is the idea of a 'collection'.
-A collection is how Yarn understands your source files, how it decides what theme templates to apply, and how and where to write the files when building your site.
+A collection is how Yarn understands your source files, how it decides what templates to apply, and how and where to write the files when building your site.

 You configure Collections in your `_config.yml` file, underneath the `collections` key.
 Every key of that object is the name of a collection and its value is an object which configures the collection.